Dan-Matthews-23/local-legends/README.md

 In this example I will delete the firt review in the table assigned to Monster Munch.

-Here, ee can see the rvview in the list
+Here, we can see the rvview in the list

 ![Adding a row to restaurants using command line](/assets/images/stage-seven-design-a)